You will also need a 2 litre (3 pint) (8 cup) ovenproof dish.

 Meanwhile break the chocolate into small pieces, put in a heatproof bowl and set over a pan of just simmering water, making sure the bowl does not touch the water.
 Stir the chocolate until melted and smooth, then remove from the heat and leave until it has become cold.

-Cooking time: 10 minutes hob, 30 minutes oven
+Cooking time: 50 minutes

 2 tbsp olive oil